healkeiser/cioxo_pipeline/README.md

 * [Project Manager](https://github.com/healkeiser/Cioxo/blob/main/all/cioxo_main_projectManager.py)

 Once **Cioxo - Define Root** has created the needed directories and files, you can run **Cioxo - Project Manager**.
-This program is the heart of the pipeline, centralizing all the projects, sequences, shots, assets, and other useful informtations such as the Frame Range, or the Project Resolution.
+This program is the heart of the pipeline, centralizing all the projects, sequences, shots, assets, and other useful informations such as the Frame Range, or the Project Resolution.
 It can also create the files for the included DDCs while the integrations are under development.

 Under construction